TomOdellSheetMusic/ddnsmouse/README.md

 # ddnsmouse
-Dynamic DNS client for ipv6 Windows hosting (currently for dynv6.com)
+Dynamic DNS update client for ipv6 Windows hosting (currently for dynv6.com)

 This is basically a fork from Chriv's "Dynephant", but more visible to the open public than just the fork.dy